butla/bultrowicz.com/setup_and_sync_laptops.rst

 Up to this point I haven't mentioned what computers I have:

-- Alienware 15 R3; bought in 2017 (can still perform well); the heavy / the main one;
+- Alienware 15 R3; bought in 2017 (can still perform well); the heavy / the main one; hostname "bh";
   had Kubuntu 18.04 on it till recently, now's on Manjaro
-- Huawei Matebook D 14; bought in 2019; the light one / the secondary one; contains my first Manjaro install;
+- Huawei Matebook D 14; bought in 2019; the light one / the secondary one; hostname "bl";
+  contains my first Manjaro install;
   I bought it because of the very good price to value ratio in Poland; has some quality issues (like overheating and crashing when under load and charging)